 At the start of mixing, it can look like the dough is too dry and will never come together.
 Be patient and keep the mixer going on low.
 The flour basically has to start to become coated with the moisture of the creamed butter and sugar.
 It can take a minute for this to happen.

-With your hands, bring the dough together in the bowl by squeezing it into one cohesive lump (Image 8).
+With your hands, bring the dough together in the bowl by squeezing it into one cohesive lump (Image 4).
 Try not to knead it.
 Simply squeezing it gently together and pressing the crumbly bits at the bottom of the bowl will bring together the dough.
-Then, using your hands, shape it into a rough disc (Image 9).
+Then, using your hands, shape it into a rough disk.

-3. Roll out the shortbread dough.
-On a lightly floured surface roll out your dough with a lightly floured rolling pin.
+STEP 3.
+Roll out the shortbread dough.
+On a lightly floured surface roll out your dough with a lightly floured rolling pin (Image 5).
 Note: I tend to only flour the surface and the rolling pin and not the top surface of the dough itself.
 This adds even more flour which can dry out the dough.
-(Image 10).
-You can also roll the dough between two sheets of parchment paper too if you like.

 TIP: Is my dough too soft and what do I do if it is?